telereso/kmp-core/website/core/index.md

 # Core

-While building multiple kmp sdks there some reusable logic that can encapsulated and reused in each new project
+While building multiple KMP SDKs, there some reusable logic that can be encapsulated and reused in each new project
-This project will provide that
+This project aims to provide that.

 ---